jorgemunozl/psiformer_torch/PsiFormer.md

 ## Jastrow Factor - Envelope

 The envelope is a must, with envelope I refer to multiply, by a exponential  decay factor.
-In Fermi net this is not necessary because
+In Fermi net this is not necessary because.

 But in Psiformer, the factor (plus the envelope is completely necessary)